mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 # Documentation Style Guide

-This document defines the standards for GitLab documentation.
-Use this guide for standards on grammar, formatting, word usage, and more.
+This document defines the standards for GitLab documentation, including grammar, formatting, word use, and more.

-If you have questions about style, mention `@tw-style` in an issue or merge request, or, if you have access to the GitLab Slack workspace, use `#docs-processes`.
+For style questions, mention `@tw-style` in an issue or merge request.
+If you have access to the GitLab Slack workspace, use the `#docs-processes` channel.
+Other related information is also available:

-Related topics:

 - [Doc contribution guidelines](../index.md)
 - [Doc style and consistency testing](../testing.md)